"They Danced with Each Other"

 Now let me tell you a sacred story...

-The title of the above ring set is ‘‘Ispiming, Nimishoomis idash Nookomis Niimi'idiwag."
-This is Anishinaabemowin (Ojibwe) for ‘‘My Grandfather and Grandmother Are Dancing in the Sky."
+The title of the above ring set is ‘‘Ispiming, Gimishoomisinaan idash Gookomisinaan Niimi'idiwag."
+This is Anishinaabemowin (Ojibwe) for ‘‘Our Grandfather and Grandmother Are Dancing in the Sky."

 The ring set is part of my wedding ring line Debwewin (Truth).
 The rings are handmade and consist of 14K palladium white gold exteriors.
-The interior of the men's ring is 14K white gold; the ladies's ring has an inside of 14K red gold.
+The interior of the men's ring is sterling silver; the ladies' ring has an inside of 14K red gold.
 The rings have inlays of red gold (the ladies' ring) and yellow gold (both men's and ladies' ring).
 Ring width: 0.28 inches (7 mm).

 The designs of sun and moon (and stars) in these rings are complementary.
 Depicting the circular paths of the moon and the sun, the inlaid designs symbolize that everything in nature is round or circular.
 Also do they symbolize the union of two beings under the protection of the Universe and of a new beginning as they contain a promise of warmth, light, growth, and protection.
 But most of all the designs remind us of how much we are all connected with (and blessed by) GICHI MANIDOO, the Great Mystery of the Universe.